KarinaRomero/sfRTC-android-framework/README.md

 ## Run demo

-Bbefore
+- Before, check the [signaling](https://github.com/KarinaRomero/signaling) project and make sure it run.
+- Then, open the project add the custom URL signaling into appFolder > app > src > main > sfrtcandroidapp > DemoActivity.java in this line:

+    `63 private String wsuri = "ws://your.url.signaling";`

-Open the project and configure a device before you will Run app.
+- Finally configure a device and you will Run app.

 ## Usages